kubermatic/docs/content/kubermatic/master/installation/install_kubermatic/_index.en.md

     # the values.yaml.
     issuerClientSecret: <dex-kubermatic-oauth-secret-here>

-    # these need to be randomly generated
+    # these need to be randomly generated.
+Those can be generated on the
+    # shell using:
+    # cat /dev/urandom | tr -dc A-Za-z0-9 | head -c32
     issuerCookieKey: <a-random-key>
     serviceAccountKey: <another-random-key>

+    # this needs to match the one in the values.yaml file.
+    imagePullSecret: |
+      {
+        "auths": {
+          "quay.io": {....}
+        }
+      }
 ```

 Save the YAML above as `kubermatic.yaml` and apply it like so: